Cremation: Hinduism

 When he attains unto the life that waits him, he shall become subject to the will of gods.

 The Sun receive thine eye, the Wind thy Prana (life-principle, breath); go, as thy merit is, to earth or heaven.

 Go, if it be thy lot, unto the waters; go, make thine home in plants with all thy members.

 The final rite in the case of untimely death of a child is usually not cremation but a burial.
 This is rooted in Rigveda's section 10.18, where the hymns mourn the death of the child, praying to deity Mrityu to "neither harm our girls nor our boys", and pleads the earth to cover, protect the deceased child as a soft wool.

 Ashes of the cremated bodies are usually spread in rivers, which are considered holy in the Hindu practice.
 The Ganges is considered to be the holiest river, and Varanasi, situated on the banks of the river, is regarded as the most sacred site for cremation.

 Balinese

 Cremation of the dead by Hindus in Ubud, Bali, Indonesia.

-Balinese Hindu dead are generally buried inside the container for a period of time, which may exceed one month or more, so that the cremation ceremony (Ngaben) can occur on an auspicious day in the Balinese-Javanese Calendar system ("Saka").
-Additionally, if the departed was a court servant, member of the court or minor noble, the cremation can be postponed up to several years to coincide with the cremation of their Prince.
-Balinese funerals are very expensive and the body may be interred until the family can afford it or until there is a group funeral planned by the village or family when costs will be less.
-The purpose of burying the corpse is for the decay process to consume the fluids of the corpse, which allows for an easier, more rapid and more complete cremation.
+In Balinese Hinduism, the deceased are typically buried temporarily in a grave or container for a period that may exceed one month, allowing the cremation ceremony (Ngaben) to be conducted on an auspicious date according to the Balinese-Javanese Calendar system ("Saka").
+If the deceased was a court servant, member of the court, or minor noble, cremation can be postponed up to several years to coincide with the cremation of their Prince.
+Balinese funerals can be costly, and the body may remain interred until the family is able to afford the ceremony or until there is a group funeral planned by the village or family, thereby reducing expenses.
+Temporary burial also serves a practical purpose: the natural decomposition process reduces bodily fluids, facilitating an easier, more rapid and more complete cremation.